Promotion & Tenure: Guide for Administrators

 - Change of career track/tenure status: Contact FAO first.
 Submit as separate request PRIOR to 9/1/21.
 (Exception: change from Undifferentiated to a specific track may be included w/the promotion request).
 Evidence of a national search for certain career tracks required.

 Solicit Reference Letters Using the Feinberg Faculty Portal

 Department administrators are responsible for soliciting reference letters when candidates are proposed for promotion to ranks that are NTE or TE (process checklists #1, #2, and #4).
 Departments do not solicit reference letters for process #3 because those candidates are proposed for tenured ranks.

-Administrators should use the Feinberg Faculty Portal, powered by Interfolio, to request reference letters, and you may request letters at any time when the promotion case is in the department workflow--i.e., Phase 4, steps 1, 2, or 3.
+Administrators should use the Feinberg Faculty Portal to request reference letters, and you may request letters at any time when the promotion case is in the department workflow--i.e., Phase 4 above, steps 1, 2, or 3.
 Some departments solicit reference letters before packets are reviewed by the departmental APT committee, and some departments wait until the departmental APT committee has endorsed the packet to contact referees.
 Either strategy is fine.